 "Said he's never been on a train before."

 A middle-aged woman came around behind the table.
-"It's so nice to have you Elders here," she said, patting Matlock on the shoulder.
+“It’s so nice to have you elders here,” she said, patting Matlock on the shoulder.

-"Thank you, ma'am," mumbled Matlock through a mouthful of potatoes.
+“Thank you, Ma’am,” mumbled Matlock through a mouthful of potatoes.

 "I suppose it's difficult for you growing boys having to eat that Japanese food all the time."

-"It's not so bad, ma'am."
+“It’s not so bad, Ma’am.”

-"Well, we're glad we have this opportunity to give you elders a good American meal.
-Eat as much as you want, now."
+“Well, we’re glad we have this opportunity to give you a good American meal.
+Eat as much as you want, now.”

-"Thank you, ma'am."
+“Thank you, Ma’am.”

 Thackeray drank some punch and tried not to laugh.

-"I hate being called 'elder,'" said Matlock, after the woman left.
-"What does she think we are, starving prisoners of war?"
+“I hate being called Elder,” said Matlock, after the woman left.
+“What does she think we are, starving prisoners of war?”

-"We probably act like it."
+“We eat like it.”

 By this time, Johnson was ready for seconds.
+“Careful, big guy,” his companion warned.
+“Your stomach’s not used to the load.
+Something’s gonna give.”

 Thackeray felt his right leg going to sleep.
-He got up and walked to the end of the room and sat up on the edge of the stage.
-He watched the Americans eating and talking and socializing, and it struck him that they were all either tall or fat, or both, except for the enlisted men, who were just big.
+He got up and walked to the end of the room and sat on the edge of the stage.
+He watched the Americans eating and talking and socializing, and it struck him that they were all either tall or fat or both, except for the enlisted men, who were just big.

 "Having a good time?"
 A girl sat beside him on the stage.
 She had long brown hair and was wearing jeans.
 She looked about eighteen.